App-vNext/Polly/README.md

 Asynchronous Support (.NET 4.5 Only)
 =
-You use Polly with asynchronous functions by using the asynchronous methods
+You can use Polly with asynchronous functions by using the asynchronous methods

 * `RetryAsync`
 * `RetryForeverAsync`